-Response: The Proposed Action is not expected to threaten a violation of Federal, State, or local law or requirements imposed for the protection of the environment.
-In addition to Sector rules, the Sector would comply with all local, regional, and national laws and permitting requirements.
+Response: The proposed action is not expected to threaten a violation of Federal, State, or local law or requirements imposed for the protection of the environment.

 16) Can the proposed action reasonably be expected to result in cumulative adverse effects that could have a substantial effect on the target species or non-target species?